TheWeaVer/lia/archive/graph-TAO-in-meta.md

 MySQL InnoDB storage engine utilized buffer pool algorithm to efficiently manage disk-based data.
 The buffer pool caches frequently accessed data and indexed in memory to minimize disk I/O operations.
 The algorithm based on the Spatial Locality principal, which assumes that there is a high likelihood of accessing data near a recently accessed piece of data.
-This pattern is observed in many traditional applications,where the buffer pool algorithm proves to be very effective.
+This pattern is observed in many traditional applications, where the buffer pool algorithm proves to be very effective.

-However, workload of social services dose not always validate this assumption.
+However, workload of social services does not always validate this assumption.
 The request pattens in social services exhibit a different kind of locality known as Temporal Locality.
 Temporal Locality implies that data that has been recently created or modified is more likely to be accessed again.
 For instance, in a social network, users tend to access the most recent posts or news feed items more frequently.

-In such patters, the temporal order of data is more critical than the spatial arrangement.
-Therefore, buffer pool algorithm are not optimized for there types of request patters.
-Social services, in particular, exhibit characteristics suc as:
+In such patterns, the temporal order of data is more critical than the spatial arrangement.
+Therefore, buffer pool algorithm are not optimized for there types of request patterns.
+Social services, in particular, exhibit characteristics such as:
-1. High access frequently to recent data
+1. High access frequency to recent data
    - Users are more interested in the latest content, leading to frequent access to data that has been recently created.
 This means a high frequency of access to a small subset of the entire dataset.
 2. Many requests for non-existent relationships
    - Queries about whether a user likes a specific story are likely to be false in most cases.
-There queries necessitate fetching data into memory even when there are no results, wasting cache space and reducing the overall hit rate.
+These queries necessitate fetching data into memory even when there are no results, wasting cache space and reducing the overall hit rate.